 In 2000-2001, I played bass with Wellwater Conspiracy for maybe half a dozen shows, one of which was opening for Pearl Jam at the Seattle Arena (Nov 6, 2000), another was Terrastock in Seattle, and another was opening for Guided By Voices in New York.
 That ended when I was called to Brazil for three months to make my fourth album for the mighty Titãs... on which I ended up playing a lot of guitar and bass, due to a tragic accident that claimed band member Marcelo Fromer just as we started the sessions.

 In 2003-2004 I spent much time as on-again-off-again "guest" bassist for Upwell, an excellent band whose debut CD I had recorded, though not played on.
-I told them I'd play shows with them until they found a permanent bassist, as long as they could put up with my studio schedule... which finally happened, to my slight disappointment, because they are a killer band and great people to hang with.
+I told them I'd play shows with them until they found a permanent bassist, as long as they could put up with my studio schedule, a situation which lasted surprisingly long; now I miss playing with them.
 (But their new bassist Kirk is way better than me.)
 We did record one 4-song EP, "Number Nine," during my stint with them on bass.
 I recently recorded their 2008 CD, "Sell The Sky."

 In 2005 I completed my third solo record, "Permanent Fatal Error".
 It has some of the above-mentioned Earthworm tunes, the five Suitcase Nukes tunes, and some tracks with me playing all the instruments.
 I picked out the best of it all and somehow, made it into a coherent record.
 It was released on Wondertaker Records in January 2006, and I did a short west coast US tour with Dirty Power as my backing band.